 - Always follow ‘Leave No Trace’ principles.

--All Park visitors planning a long hike, off-track or overnight adventure, or visiting a remote part of the park, are asked to fill in a trip intention form and to carry a Personal Locator Beacon – available at the Blue Mountains Heritage Centre.
+- All Park visitors planning a long hike, off-track or overnight adventure, or visiting a remote part of the park, are asked to fill in a trip intention form.
+You are also asked to carry a Personal Locator Beacon.
+Beacons are available at the Blue Mountains Heritage Centre.

--Food, gas, and supplies can be found in the gateway communities of Katoomba, Glenbrook, and Mount Victoria as well as many other nearby communities.
+- Food, gas, and supplies can be found in the gateway communities of Katoomba, Glenbrook, and Mount Victoria.

 Are you looking for more great places to take your RV rental?
 Check out these articles.